Time Out says

 Crocuses may be more colourful, daffodils more dazzling, but snowdrops hold a special place in the hearts of gardeners for being the first spring bulbs to appear.
 Hardy harbingers of the season to come, these pure little blooms dare to put on a show when temperatures keep most plants underground – and most flower fans curled up on the sofa.

-Ahead of its official spring opening, the ever-entrancing Chelsea Physic Garden, London's oldest botanic garden, unlocks its doors for nine days this month to showcase its collection of snowdrops (Latin name Galanthus, meaning 'milk flower') at their peak.
+Ahead of its official Spring opening, London's oldest botanic garden unlocks its doors for a winter stint each year to showcase its collection of snowdrops (Latin name Galanthus, meaning 'milk flower') at their peak.